Wyandotte, Michigan

 Wyandotte (/ˈwaɪəndɒt/ WY-ən-dot) is a city in Wayne County in the U.S. state of Michigan.
 The population was 25,058 at the 2020 census.

 Wyandotte is located in southeastern Michigan, approximately 11 mi south of Detroit on the Detroit River, and it is part of the collection of communities known as Downriver.
 Wyandotte is bounded by Southgate to the west, Lincoln Park to the northwest, Riverview to the south, Grosse Ile Township to the southeast, Ecorse to the north, and LaSalle, Ontario on the east.

-Wyandotte is a sister city to Komaki, Japan, and each year delegates from Komaki come to Wyandotte to tour the city.
+Wyandotte is a sister city to Komaki, Japan.
+Each year delegates from Komaki come to Wyandotte to tour the city.

 History

+18th century

+In the 18th century, this area was a small village of the Wyandot (or Wendat) called Maquaqua.
+Local French colonists called it Monguagon, a transliteration of its pronunciation in French.

-The site where Wyandotte sits today in the 18th century was a small village called by the native Indians "Maquaqua" and by the local French "Monguagon".
-This Native American tribe was known as the Wyandot or Wendat, and were part of the Huron nation originally from the Georgian Bay area of Canada.
-Except for the intervening colonial war activities, when the Wyandots were forced through circumstances and treaty commitments with the Potawatomi living in the Ecorse area to engage in war against the English, the Wyandot Indians lived in peace with the few white farmers, exchanging products and favors.
+The Wyandot were Iroquoian-speaking and part of the Huron nation from the Georgian Bay area of Canada.
+They generally lived peacefully with the few white French farmers, exchanging products and favors.

-It was from near here, along the banks of Ecorse Creek, now a northern boundary of the present-day city, that Chief Pontiac plotted his failed attack against the British garrisoned Fort of Detroit, in 1763.
+During the French and Indian War (part of the Seven Years' War in Europe), the Wyandot were allied with the Potawatomi and the French.
+English had taken control of the garrisoned Fort of Detroit.
+Near here, Chief Pontiac plotted his attack against the British fort in 1763 but failed.

 The center of the village was nearly parallel to Biddle Avenue between Oak Street and Eureka Road near the river and its sandy beach, which was a welcome feature to the local tribesmen, as their main mode of transportation to the fort in Detroit was by birch bark canoe.
 The tribe was considered peaceable and friendly with the British, the remaining French in the area, and the newly arrived Americans.